nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Role: Documentation
 * Responsibilities:
-  1. Team Documentation: Responsible for recording various team documents such as meeting minutes, planning, brainstorm materials etc
+  1. Team Documentation (Meeting minutes, planning, brainstorm materials): Responsible for the quality of various team documents.
-  2. In charge of Storage component
+  2. Storage package gatekeeper: In charge of merging any commits related to Storage package on main repo

 ### Nathan Wong Hung Rui